This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-- Australian Heritage Hotel – oldest continuously licenced pub in Sydney.
+- Australian Heritage Hotel – one of the oldest continuously licensed pubs in Sydney.

 - The Argyle – huge drinks selection and live entertainment.

-You’ve had a big day so now it’s time to put the feet up for a bit.
+You’ve had a big day so now it’s time to put your feet up for a bit.

 Back at the Quay, a top spot for a sundowner is the Opera Bar.
 What a way to end your first day than with a cocktail or cold beer and uninterrupted views of the Harbour Bridge.!

-With another full day ahead, I encourage you to rise early and either grab breakfast at your hotel or head to this morning’s first destination – Bondi Beach – Sydney’s most famous beach and enjoy breakfast at Trio Cafe, rated number one on Yelp and Trip Advisor, or the family friendly Bill’s.
+With another full day ahead, I encourage you to rise early and either grab breakfast at your hotel or head to this morning’s first destination – Bondi Beach.

 To get to Bondi, catch the train from Central Station to Bondi Junction, then a bus to Bondi Beach.

-Need a coffee or bite to eat on the walk?
-The popular Three Blue Ducks in Bronte is a popular spot.
-And don’t forget your swimmers if it’s warm – the Bronte baths is a good spot for the kids.
+And don’t forget your swimmers if it’s warm – the Bronte Baths is a good spot for the kids.

-If you want to head straight back to the city for lunch take the bus numbers 372 or 373 or call an Uber (use code: q13dc to get a free ride).
+If you want to head straight back to the city for lunch take the bus number 372 or 373 or call an Uber.

 You can’t visit one of the best harbour cities in the world and not get out on the water!

-In Manly, walk down the palm tree-lined Corso, hit the promenade on the beach for an ice-cream, walk around to picturesque Shelly Beach, or grab a cold beer at Manly Wharf Hotel.
+In Manly, walk down the palm tree-lined Corso, hit the promenade on the beach for ice cream, walk around to picturesque Shelly Beach, or grab a cold beer at Manly Wharf Hotel.

 What to do in Sydney for dinner on day two?
 Well, you can go fancy again or go casual.

-- Sydney Harbour YHA – in the Rocks!
+- Sydney Harbour YHA – the only hostel in the Rocks!

 - Sydney Central YHA – close to Central Station